 Currently Doing a Challenge:

 CM West :: Retreat at Puget Sound May 28 - Sept.
-5th We invite you to join us as we begin our own 100 Days of Keeping on May 28th, 100 days before CM West :: Retreat at Puget Sound.
-During the retreat, we will have an opportunity to reflect on this experience and share our observations.
-You are also welcome to share your keeping too.
+5th Attendees began their own 100 Days of Keeping on May 28th, 2019, 100 days before CM West :: Retreat at Puget Sound.
+During the retreat they will have an opportunity to reflect on this experience and share their observations.
+Some of them have shared their keeping along the way on Instagram, using the hashtag #cmwest100days .
+Have a look; they are so inspiring!

-You do not need to buy the book or attend the retreat to join us on our 100 Days of Keeping.
-We encourage you to to pick some form of keeping—it could be a commonplace book, a nature journal, a book of firsts, or something else—some way of intentionally putting pen to paper to regularly record something you are reading or noticing in the world around you.
+The Puget Sound folks want you to know that you do not need to buy the book or attend a retreat to join them for 100 Days of Keeping.
+They encourage you to to pick some form of keeping—it could be a commonplace book, a nature journal, a book of firsts, or something else—some way of intentionally putting pen to paper to regularly record something you are reading or noticing in the world around you.
 Then use this form of keeping, to the best of your ability, for 100 consecutive days.
-And if you are coming to this after May 28, you are still welcome to join us!
-Something is definitely better than nothing, and we encourage you to still try this practice even if it is less than 100 days until the retreat.
-Some of us will be sharing our keeping along the way on Instagram, using the hashtag #cmwest100days, and we would love to have you join us.

 The Original Invitation: